pictureknight/compressed_visuals/README.md

 ## Follow these steps

-1. From your NFT metadata, copy all the text contained in the 'data' field
+1. Copy all the text from your NFT metadata

 2. Click on the button below to start the tool and wait for it to load